6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 THE COLONIAL WORLD ORDER IN THE 19th CENTURY

-No nineteenth century empire was as vast as the British empire.
+No 19th century empire was as vast as the British empire.
 There was a saying that the sun never set on the British empire, and that held true.
 British colonies were strung around the globe, and included Canada (partially independent in 1867), Australia, South Asia (India, Pakistan, Bangladesh, and Burma), and most of eastern Africa, from Egypt to South Africa.
 To this we must add Belize and British Guyana in the Americas, and holdings in the Caribbean, Indian Ocean, and Pacific islands.
 By 1900, the British empire encompassed one quarter of the land surface of the world – and was half again as large as the Soviet Union at its greatest extent.
 Today the remnants of that empire – the British Commonwealth – includes 24 member nations.

 In relation to the prominence of English as a language of anthropology, to the British empire we must add the United States, which was also a majority English speaking nation.
-In addition to the “lower 48” sweeping from the Atlantic to the Pacific, in the nineteenth century the United States acquired Alaska from Russia, and claimed Hawaii, Puerto Rico, Cuba, and the Philippines in 1898.
+In addition to the “lower 48” sweeping from the Atlantic to the Pacific, in the 19th century the United States acquired Alaska from Russia, and claimed Hawaii, Puerto Rico, Cuba, and the Philippines in 1898.
 In addition, following the adoption of the Monroe Doctrine in 1823, American geopolitical interests loomed large over the entire western hemisphere, from Mexico to Chile.

 French possessions were less expansive, but included most of West Africa, as well as Madagascar and Indochina (Vietnam, Laos, Cambodia), and some holdings in the Pacific.
 The most important Dutch colony was the East Indies (today known as Indonesia), along with Surinam in South America.
 The Germans came late to overseas colonies, but late in the century Germany acquired scattered African possessions – Togo, Cameroon, Tanganyika (Tanzania) and Southwest Africa (Namibia) – as well as northeastern New Guinea, and some holdings in the Pacific.

 Studying a map of European empires – available on Wikipedia – is essential for understanding anthropology, for several reasons.
-First, it brings home the fact that by the late nineteenth century there were almost no communities on the face of the globe where an anthropologist could conduct research that was not enabled by or shaped by colonial domination.
+First, it brings home the fact that by the late 19th century there were almost no communities anywhere on the face of the globe where an anthropologist could conduct research that was not enabled or shaped by colonial domination.
 Anthropologists, almost without exception, were citizens of the major imperial powers, and the people they studied had been colonized and were governed by those imperial powers.
-Recognizing this helps you understand why colonial power dynamics were inescapable for most of the history of anthropology, and why discussions of decolonizing anthropology continue to be contentious in anthropology today (Gupta and Stoolman, 2022).
+Recognizing this helps us understand why colonial power dynamics were inescapable for most of the history of anthropology, and why discussions of decolonizing anthropology continue to be contentious in anthropology today (Gupta and Stoolman, 2022).

 VIGNETTE: MORGAN MEETS PARKER